ivuorinen/starred/README.md

 - [framps/raspiBackup](https://github.com/framps/raspiBackup) - Create and keep multiple backup versions of your running Raspberries
 - [frenck/awesome-home-assistant](https://github.com/frenck/awesome-home-assistant) - A curated list of amazingly awesome Home Assistant resources.
 - [geerlingguy/pi-cluster](https://github.com/geerlingguy/pi-cluster) - Raspberry Pi Cluster automation
+- [getantidote/use-omz](https://github.com/getantidote/use-omz) - A plugin to make using Oh-My-Zsh with antidote seamless
 - [getsentry/self-hosted](https://github.com/getsentry/self-hosted) - Sentry, feature-complete and packaged up for low-volume deployments and proofs-of-concept
 - [gigamonkey/monorepoize](https://github.com/gigamonkey/monorepoize) - Bash scripts for creating a monorepo out of smaller repos.
 - [guarinogabriel/Mac-CLI](https://github.com/guarinogabriel/Mac-CLI) -  macOS command line tool for developers – The ultimate tool to manage your Mac.
 It provides a huge set of command line commands that automatize the usage of your Mac.